SlicerProstate/SliceTracker-guide/docs/user_guide/zframe.md

 ![](../images/zframe_verification.png)

-If Z-frame calibration is misaligned see [Correct Z-frame calibration misalignment](correct_z-frame_calibration_misalignment.md)
+In case of a Z-frame calibration misalignment see [Correct Z-frame calibration misalignment](correct_z-frame_calibration_misalignment.md)

 You must confirm registration accuracy by clicking "Confirm registration accuracy" button in the SliceTracker panel in order to proceed with the next steps of the workflow.